 •Power on and off the virtual machines that reside on your managed and unmanaged ESXi hypervisors

 Your vCenter Servers and ESXi hypervisors are managed using the Virtual Inventory list in the navigation pane.

 With so many different capabilities packed into one feature, it is a bit much to adequately cover in this guide.
-The best way to learn more about the Virtual Inventory feature is to view the following video:
+The best way to learn more about the Virtual Inventory feature is to view the relevant Help topics: